Tabula Rasa: une installation multiforme

 My current practice focusses on memory, individual, family and collective units.
 This specific area of interest has come about with my increasing fascination and research with antique objects finding themselves in unlikely situations and places.

 Why were they there?
-Why were they not recognized as precious?
+Why were they not recognized as precious in our XXI century garbage bins?
 Where had transmission of memory lapsed?
-Why is it that cuneiform accounting tablets are seen as art in museums and revered?

 In 2013, I exhibited a large installation on the theme of tangible and intangible memories left behind when my family left the Old World to come to the New World ( The Unfinished Stories exhibition in Biarritz), especially moving to me as it was exhibited in my mother’s birthplace, place of mass Basque migration to the New World (USA, Chile and Australia).

-In 2015 I reworked the idea in the Diaspora exhibition in Bayonne, France on the theme of an individual ; Conchi Mendiolea ( a Basque woman still living in Townsville, Queensland) and her story as a Basque immigrant to Australia in the cane fields and the transmission of memory through her descendants.
-Indeed cousins from the Spanish Basque region came to the exhibition and helped me translate her full story.
-It is now up on my website in four languages!
-(See website Story of Conchi Mendiolea).
+In 2015 I reworked the idea in the Diaspora exhibition in Bayonne, France on the theme of an individual ; Conchi Mendiolea ( a Basque woman who lived in Townsville, Queensland) and her story as a Basque immigrant to Australia in the cane fields and the transmission of memory through her descendants.

-It is time for me now to work the collective memory.
+It felt right to work the collective memory.
 I am starting with the birthplace of civilization; Mesopotamia, which offers rich material and many dilemmas.
 To me its destruction and plunder is the ultimate effacement, eradication and destruction of humanity’s collective memory.

 Beneficial to my arts practice too is the contact with other fields outside my expertise, the memoirs of armies, contact with museums, foreign affairs diplomats and investigations Interpol, US authorities in Iraq, Foreign Affairs in Cultural Revolution times in China, travellers to Bamiyan etc.